GummyDonut/3d-origami-diagram-tool/README.md

     * Double click icon zoom in center
     * slider in options to change zoom in center
   * Text tool
+    * Click down put cursor appears and start typing
+    * Create a completely new layer
+    * Support different kinds of fonts
   * ~~Triangle tool~~
     * ~~Add padding to the triangle~~
     * Allow for the choice of different triangles